ftrackhq/ftrack-connect/doc/using/using_actions.rst

 ******************************

-The pre-built packages installed from https://www.ftrack.com/portfolio/connect contains a standard set of integrations into create Applications.
+The pre-built packages installed from https://www.ftrack.com/portfolio/connect contains a set of integrations into different creative applications.
 These integrations can be launched from Connect or the ftrack Web interface through the use of Actions.